Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

 where all the Gaussian components share the same peak position $p_1$, taken as $\langle\zeta\rangle$.
 The values of the centroid differences $\dzeta$ subsequently extracted are largely insensitive to variation of this empirically driven function shape~\cite{supplement}.
-Two fitting steps are performed: 1) spin-up and spin-down distributions, scaled to the same integral, are combined and fit to determine the individual Gaussian parameters; 2) spin-up and spin-down $\zeta$ distributions are separately fit with Eq.~\ref{eq:3gaus}, during which only $p_1$ is allowed to vary, making the final fit results more sensitive to $p_1$ and improving accuracy.
-The broad $\zeta$ distribution, driven mainly by parton-level multi-GeV intrinsic ${k_T}$ and initial-state radiation effects~\cite{perugia}, nearly fills the analysed back-to-back dijet $\zeta$ range of 180$\pm$60$^{\circ}$; our fit range of 180$\pm$50$^{\circ}$ allows some room for systematic study.
+Two fitting steps are performed: 1) spin-up and spin-down distributions, scaled to the same integral, are combined and fit to determine the individual Gaussian parameters; 2) spin-up and spin-down $\zeta$ distributions are separately fit with Eq.~\ref{eq:3gaus}, during which only $p_1$ is allowed to vary, making the final fit results more sensitive to the distribution centroid and improving accuracy and stability of the fitting.
+The broad $\zeta$ distribution, driven mainly by parton-level multi-$\mathrm{GeV}$ intrinsic ${k_T}$ and initial-state radiation effects~\cite{perugia}, nearly fills the analyzed back-to-back dijet $\zeta$ range of 180$\pm$60$^{\circ}$; our fit range of 180$\pm$50$^{\circ}$ allows some room for systematic study.

 The resulting $\dzeta$ vs. $\phi_b$ values are mapped to a range [0$^{\circ}$, 90$^{\circ}$] with respect to the transverse spin direction and six bins fit with a cosine function, whose amplitude quantifies the measured asymmetry.
 The $\dzeta$ asymmetry is extracted separately in each of four ``jet charge" bins within the subsets of JP triggers and 2012, 2015 data.